minio/docs/source/reference/minio-mc-admin/mc-admin-config.rst

       This setting corresponds to the
       :envvar:`MINIO_LOGGER_WEBHOOK_PROXY` environment variable.

+   .. mc-conf:: queue_dir

+      .. versionadded:: RELEASE.2023-05-18T00-05-36Z

+      *Optional*

+      Specify the directory path to enable MinIO's persistent event store for undelivered messages, such as ``/home/events``.

+      MinIO stores undelivered events in the specified store while the webhook service is offline and replays the stored events when connectivity resumes.

+      This setting corresponds to the
+      :envvar:`MINIO_LOGGER_WEBHOOK_QUEUE_DIR` environment variable.

    .. mc-conf:: queue_size

       *Optional*

       An integer value to use for the queue size for logger webhook targets.
+      The default is ``100000`` events.

+      Requires specifying :mc-conf:`~logger_webhook.queue_dir`.

       This setting corresponds to the
       :envvar:`MINIO_LOGGER_WEBHOOK_QUEUE_SIZE` environment variable.

 .. _minio-server-config-logging-audit: